A vasectomy is a procedure performed on the vas deferens, the tubes that put sperm into your semen when you ejaculate.

 Your semen quality, amount, and texture won’t change noticeably after a vasectomy.
 The sensation of ejaculation during an orgasm shouldn’t feel any different at all.

 You may find that your first few ejaculations after the procedure are uncomfortable.
 This discomfort will diminish over time.
 But if the feeling persists after a month or so, see your doctor.

-Though uncommon, post-vasectomy pain syndrome may result from nerve damage or sperm building up in the vas deferens.
+Though uncommon, may result from nerve damage or sperm building up in the vas deferens.
 Your doctor can assess your symptoms and advise you on any next steps.

 A vasectomy shouldn’t have any impact on your sexual performance, sex drive, ejaculation, or erectile function.